Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 Alison Gingell Building

-Our state-of-the-art Alison Gingell Building features mock hospital wards, an operating theatre, critical care settings and other real-life environments.
+The Alison Gingell Building features mock hospital wards, an operating theatre, critical care settings and other real-life environments.

 Mock Hospital Wards